LP 944-20

-LP 944-20 is a dim brown dwarf of spectral class M9 located about 21 light-years from the Solar System in the constellation of Fornax.
+LP 944-20 is a dim brown dwarf of spectral class M9 located 21 light-years from the Solar System in the constellation of Fornax.
 With a visual apparent magnitude of 18.69, it has one of the dimmest visual magnitudes listed on the RECONS page.
+In infrared wavelengths, is one of the brightest brown dwarfs, if not the brightest at JMKO=10.68±0.03 mag.